kevin-neves/dnd5e_DiscordBot/README.md

 ## Test
 You can test it on this test servidor [Link](https://discord.gg/r3ZmYJm4)

+## Add the bot to your server
+You can add this bot to your server using the link: [ADD BOT](https://discord.com/api/oauth2/authorize?client_id=854685605978832896&scope=bot&permissions=2148002880)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.